Enjoying our puzzle hints?

 Why is “PHEW” in the Blue group?

-a homophone for 'few', referring to an expression of relief
+a homophone for 'few', referring to a small number of something

 Word definitions